Best Fender Guitars

 6. Fender Duo-Sonic

-The Short-Scale Sensation
+The Short-Scale Sensation.

 Originally birthed in the mid-’50s, the Duo-Sonic was Fender’s response to the need for a student guitar.
-But, oh boy, did it grow beyond that classroom image!
+But, did it grow beyond that classroom image!
 This short-scale wonder (usually 22.5 inches but later 24 inches) is marked by its clear and bright tonal character.

 You’ll notice it has two single-coil pickups but lacks the vibrato system found in some of its siblings, which means a more stable tuning.
 While it shared the student guitar tag with the Mustang, the Duo-Sonic found its unique footing, especially in the indie rock scene.
 Players appreciate its no-nonsense controls and tonal clarity, making it ideal for cutting through dense mixes.